Do you have an account?

 To access these services, you may need to create an account and/or hold a PKI certificate.

-Capacities are paid at the flat price of capacity (this price is fixed annually and specified in the heading below "Regulated Capacity Price").
+Historically, RTE contracted its secondary reserve capacities by prescription with obliged producers on D-1.
+These capacities were paid at a flat price of capacity (this price is fixed annualy and specified in the heading below entitled ‘Regulated Capacity Price’).

 Open days